-Your team will generate possible ideas for a two-wheeled robot that performs useful tasks for people.
+Your team will generate possible ideas for a smart device that performs a useful and valuable task.
 After evaluating the ideas, your team will select one concept for your team’s project.

-Each team member should independently generate and record at least 10 possible ideas for a two-wheeled robot that could perform useful tasks within a specific context (home, school, business, etc.).
+Each team member should independently generate and record at least 10 possible ideas for tasks that could be performed using one or more parts in the IoT electronics kit.
 If helpful, create quick sketches to help illustrate ideas.

-As a team, discuss and refine your ideas to form a combined numbered list of ideas for your robot prototype.
+As a team, discuss and refine your ideas to form a combined numbered list of possible tasks for smart devices.
 For each idea, discuss these questions and make any refinements:

-Are there certain robot parts or actions that would need to be simulated?
-If so, can you still create a robot prototype that performs the main tasks?
+Are there certain parts or actions of the smart device that would need to be simulated?
+If so, can you still create a prototype device that performs the main task?

-Construct a decision matrix to help evaluate your team’s list of ideas by ranking the relative weight (from Low to High) of each robot idea on these two criteria (and then plotting a numbered point on the matrix to represent each concept):
+Construct a decision matrix to help evaluate your team’s list of ideas by ranking the relative weight (from Low to High) of each smart device idea on these two criteria (and then plotting a numbered point on the matrix to represent each concept):

-User Value (how useful and valuable would this robot likely be to people)
+User Value (how desirable and valuable would this product likely be to users)